Two Piece Set Sewing Patterns (Summer Matching Outfits)

 Misses’ Bra Tops and Wrap Skirt

+This separate set includes a bra top and a cute wrap skirt.
 The top has a center back zipper and princess seams, including an optional elastic back smocking variation.
+The skirt has waistline ties, side seam pockets, and an elastic waistband.

 A wrap skirt is an excellent option if you are looking for a versatile skirt design that can be dressed up or down for different occasions.
+Try adding details to your tank, such as ribbon trim or ruffles, or wear it with pretty jewelry for a feminine and flirty look.

 Tiered, Fitted Skirt with a Halter Top